 - Gen'emon kiln

 Gen-emon kiln was established 260 years ago in Zemeki, Arita.
-Throughout those long years, Gen-emon kiln has preserved the tradition of "Old Imari" by producing beautiful porcelain which has attracted people of various times to Gen-emon.
+Throughout the years, Gen-emon kiln has preserved the tradition of "Old Imari" by producing beautiful porcelain which has attracted people of various times .
 During its long history, there have been hard times such as the Meiji restoration and World War Ⅱ.

-The war time was particularly hard because the entire nation was involved in national defense activities under a controlled economy.
+The war time was particularly hard because the entire nation was involved in national defence activities under a controlled economy.

-Coming through the postwar confusion, Gen-emon Ⅵ expanded the traditional techniques of Gen-emon kiln further by developing and producing restaurant tableware as well as artistic porcelain.
-Later, he shifted his emphasis, and he started producing household tableware.
+Coming through the postwar confusion, Gen-emon Ⅵ expanded the traditional techniques of Gen-emon kiln further by developing and producing restaurant tablewares as well as artistic porcelains.
+Later, he shifted his emphasis and started producing household tablewares.

-He wanted to make the beauty of "Old Imari" more available in household tableware in order to encourage more beautiful and creative lifestyles.Thus he dedicated his life to the restoration of "Old Imari" by seeing household tableware through new eyes.
+He wanted to make the beauty of "Old Imari" more reachable in household tableware, in order to encourage more beautiful and creative lifestyles, thus dedicated his life to the restoration of "Old Imari" by putting household tablewares into new perspectives.